Oladeni1/gatling-api-load-testing-Framework/README.md

 ## Prerequisites:
 > Install gatling

-> In Java 8 and above and add to environment variable path
+> Install Java 8 and above and add to environment variable path

-> In Java maven and add to environment variable path
+> Install Java maven and add to environment variable path

-> In Java scala and add to environment variable path
+> Install Java scala and add to environment variable path

 ## Part 1: Standalone gatling (GUI)
 > Download gatling and extract to your choice of location